- 8 Useful Employer Branding Trends for 2026 - December 30, 2025

 Several trends have changed the way employers present themselves to prospective employees.

 These trends determine how successful and effective the employer brand will be.
-Here are some of the major trends impacting employer branding in 2024.
+Here are some of the major trends impacting employer branding in 2026.

 Leadership championing employer branding

-Beyond being involved in strategy, company leaders are getting more visible in promoting their company’s brand.
+Beyond being involved in strategy, organizational leaders are getting more visible in promoting their company’s brand.
 Leaders are showcasing themselves more in the form of content such as videos, podcasts, and written content on company websites and social media.

 CEOs and other members of the C-suite have the responsibility of communicating and representing the company’s vision and values.
 And being visible makes this easier and more effective.